microsoft/dotnet-framework-docker/documentation/supported-tags.md

 ## Tag Lifecycle

 Each tag will be supported for the lifetime of the .NET and OS version referenced by the tag.
-There are two exceptions:.
+There are two exceptions:

 * Tags containing a timestamp are only supported until a newer timestamp is published for that same .NET Framework and Windows Server version.
 The timeframe for this is typically on a monthly basis on ["Patch Tuesday"](https://www.microsoft.com/msrc/faqs-security-update-guide).
 * The `latest` tag will always reference the latest version of .NET Framework.